To players, families, coaches, umpires and all other stakeholders of the North Eastern Junior Cricket Association, welcome to 2018/19.

 Cricket is a funny game.
 Sometimes you are on the wrong (or unlucky) side of a decision, sometimes the right side.
 It's up to the adults to teach our young cricketers actual resilience.
 There is always next week, and if you follow my simple philosophy about receiving news from an umpire - they are always right, they never change their mind, and they appreciate respect - you might attract better fortune!
 You only need to watch a Test Match to see how many umpiring decisions are over-turned.
 These are well-paid officials with years of experience.
 It makes perfect sense to me then that not all of the decisions in a NEJCA season are going to be spot on!
 Please have that expectation and you’ll be less disappointed.
-Other sports have had enough "bad supporter" press for the rest of us.

 With that, have a wonderful season,